Willyb15/Data-Science-Python/week2/day4-data_structures_cont/data_structures_assignment.md

     7. Modify `warmup2.py` to take in a user inputted city.
 Then, take that user inputted city, and if it is in `my_dct`, print out it's capital.
 If it's not, then print out 'Capital not found!'.
     8. Now, modify `warmup2.py` to ask the user for the capital of their inputted city, if it is not already in `my_dct`.

+3. Set warm up:
+    1. Run `warmup3.py`.
+Why are we able to use a `for` loop to print out the elements of `my_set`?
+    2. On the second line, create a new set (you'll have to move the `for` and everything below it down one line).
+Call it `my_fav_primes`, and enter 3 of your favorite prime numbers.
+    3. Now, move everything down one more line, and create a third set that gives the numbers that `my_primes` and `my_fav_primes` have in common.
+Alter the `for` loop to print out the numbers in this `set`.
+    4. Alter the code you wrote in `3` to print the numbers that are in `my_primes` that aren't in `my_fav_primes`.
+Just as in `3`, store this as a third set, and alter the `for` loop to print out the numbers in this third set.
+    5. Combine the two sets into one, and name it `my_tot_primes`.
+Alter the `for` loop to print out its values.
+    6. Now, modify `warmup3.py` to take in a user inputted prime, and then add it to `my_tot_primes`.

 # Assignment Questions

 ### Part 1 - Practice with Tuples